andycandrea/andycandrea.github.io/_posts/2016-05-08-arel-part-ii.md

 (the answer by Mike McAllister is currently my favorite).

 After writing the first draft of the database view for the client's biostatisticians, it was time to test it out.
-After playing around with it for a while, we discovered that, while the data was all there, the performance degraded rapidly as our dataset increased in size.
+After a little bit of tinkering, we discovered that, while the data was all there, the performance degraded rapidly as our dataset increased in size.
 With the help of one of my colleagues, we rewrote the view to use common table expressions (CTEs) and bettered our performance by several orders of magnitude.

 If you're relatively unfamiliar with CTEs, you can think of them as a sort of named, temporary table built by querying existing artifacts in your database.